 Preparing for a Breast Lift

-- Periareolar - around the areola
+- Periareolar (Doughnut) – around the pigmented area surrounding the nipple, known as the areola